 Short to medium term

-Pursuit of corporate value enhancement and greater opportunities to secure investment and personnel through proactive sustainability information disclosure
+Pursuit of corporate value enhancement and increased opportunities to secure investment and personnel through proactive sustainability disclosures

 Physical risk